scala/docs.scala-lang/_tour/basics.md

 ```
 {% endscalafiddle %}

-Or it can take no arguments:
+Or no arguments at all:

 ```tut
 val getTheAnswer = () => 42